Lethal Weapon (soundtrack)

 Lethal Weapon: Original Motion Picture Soundtrack is a soundtrack album of the 1987 film Lethal Weapon.
-It is performed and composed by Michael Kamen, Eric Clapton and David Sanborn, with the title track performed by Honeymoon Suite, was originally released on audio cassette and CD on March 31, 1987.
+It is composed by Michael Kamen and Eric Clapton and performed by Kamen, Clapton and David Sanborn, with the title track performed by Honeymoon Suite, and was originally released on audio cassette and CD on March 30, 1987.
 The score features a blend of orchestral music, jazz and smooth rock.